1215653116368036

 Cast iron seasoning is something that many people feel is a complicated process, which it really isn’t.

-Seasoning the cast iron is necessary to protect it from moisture penetrating the iron and causing it to rust.
-And that’s the sole purpose of seasoning cast iron.
+Seasoning cast iron is necessary to protect it from moisture, which can penetrate the iron and cause it to rust.
+That’s the sole purpose of seasoning cast iron.
+Learn how to fix a rusty cast iron skillet before seasoning.

 But that poses another question.